An Event Study of the Ethereum Transition to Proof-of-Stake: Transfer Volumes

 \section{Transfer Volumes}

 We analyze transfer volume on Ethereum, Polygon, and Solana in two major stablecoins, USD Coin and Tether.
 We choose these tokens because they are issued natively on the three platforms,\footnote{USD Coin: \url{https://www.circle.com/en/usdc-multichain/}; Tether: \url{https://tether.to/en/transparency/}} are traded actively, and have a stable value.
-Solana dominates the other two platforms in the event window with 99\% of the transfer volume before and after the merge in both USDC and USDT, so we report the percentage change on each platform following the merge.
+Ethereum dominates the other two platforms prior to the merge with 89\% of the transfer volume in USDC and 76\% of the volume in USDT.

-In USD Coin, Polygon has the largest increase, rising 230\% after the merge.
-Solana's increase of 44\%, though, is much larger in an absolute sense.
-The Mainnet trails, with a rise of only 29\% after the merge.

-In Tether, conversely, the Mainnet has the largest relative increase, rising 86\% after the merge, compared to 23\% on Polygon and 18\% Solana.

-Several major centralized exchanges including Binance and Coinbase had announced\footnote{\url{https://cointelegraph.com/news/binance-to-suspend-eth-and-erc-20-deposits-and-withdrawals-during-merge}} they would halt ERC-20 transfers during the merge.
-The increase in transfer volume in both stablecoins suggests that after the merge was successful, volumes were quickly restored.
+Solana's USDC volume rises more than 500 million per day, and it regains market share after the merge, rising from 6\% to 11\%.

+Solana's USDT volume average is again the only to rise after the merge.
+The transfer volume increase of 280 million per day raises its' market share to 27\% after the merge.